zeek/zeek/scripts/base/protocols/conn/index.rst

    responders data or both.
 By default nothing is extracted, and in order to actually extract data the ``c$extract_orig`` and/or the ``c$extract_resp`` variable must be set to ``T``.
-One way to achieve this would be to handle the :bro:id:`connection_established` event elsewhere and set the ``extract_orig`` and ``extract_resp`` options there.
+One way to achieve this would be to handle the :zeek:id:`connection_established` event elsewhere and set the ``extract_orig`` and ``extract_resp`` options there.
    However, there may be trouble with the timing due to event queue delay.